kevinkassimo/memo4me/README.md

 2. Meteor database management: need to figure out how to design the database structure to store user data
 3. Styling: finish styling for multiple pages under limited time constraint
 4. Invalid input handling: need to implement exceptions for invalid user input

+## What we learned

+In this hackathon, we learned the entire development cycle of website, including front-end development and back-end development.
+Though during the process we encountered a lot of problems, I managed to solve most of them by searching on google or reading the doc.
+In the end, we successfully built a prototype for our website Memo 4 Me.